Annual Salary

 You can get into this job through:

-To become a physician associate you'll need to complete a postgraduate diploma or master's qualification that is recognised by the Faculty of Physician Associates.
+To become a physician associate you'll need to complete a postgraduate diploma or master's qualification in physician associate studies.

-For this, you'll usually need a first undergraduate degree in a health or life sciences subject like:
+For this, you'll usually need a first undergraduate degree in a health or life sciences subject, such as:

 The postgraduate qualification takes 2 years to complete.
 It combines study with practical clinical experience in general, community and emergency medicine.